reddtoric/FormatMenu/README.md

 ## Note

-As you can see in the example pictures, for the last menu item, you have the newline character to insert newline intentionally.
+As you can see in the example pictures, for the last menu item, you can add the newline character to insert newline intentionally.